AGMR-Net: Attention Guided Multiscale Recovery framework for stroke segmentation: Methods

-We use global average pooling to efficiently learn the global information on each channel of ${3D}_{tfm}$ and ${2D}_{fm}$.
-In order to better utilize the information between different dimensions, the network is phased to obtain discriminative features and reweight the features of each dimension, which helps 2D features to reconstruct finer boundary details.
-We use the global information on different dimensions in series to get $ g\in\mathbb{R}^{2C}$, and feed $g$ into the multilayer perceptron, $f_1^2,\ f_2^2,\ f_1^3,\ f_2^3$ denote the two-layer perceptron, $\varphi$ denotes the Sigmoid activation function, © denotes concatenate.
-For this purpose, $g$ is fed into the multilayer perceptron after modeling the combined different dimensional feature channel correlations, the middle layer the number of neurons is C/8 and the number of neurons in the last layer is C. The channel weights $\omega_2,\omega_3\in\mathbb{R}^C$ in each dimension are obtained after significant mapping of the Sigmoid activation function, as Eq. \ref{eq5} and Eq. \ref{eq6}.

-The obtained weights $\omega$ are used to remap ${3D}_{tfm}$ and ${2D}_{fm}$ to obtain the feature map output$\in\mathbb{R}^{C\ast H\ast W}$ with fused 2D and 3D information, as Eq. \ref{eq7}.
-CFF applies contextual information of features in different dimensions, and if the weight score of another corresponding channel is high at the time of fusion, the deep features of that channel should be emphasized, which mutually emphasizes important features in different dimensions at the time of fusion and suppresses irrelevant features, thus enhancing the contextual semantic dependence between channel feature maps and finally enhancing the discriminative power of feature maps at the time of fusion.
+From Fig. \ref{fig:5}, we can see that global average pooling is used to compress the global information of each channel of ${3D}_{tfm}$ and ${2D}_{fm}$ into the channel descriptors, and capture the inter-channel dependencies through multilayer perceptron.
+We use the global information on different dimensions in series to get $g\in\mathbb{R}^{2C}$, as Eq \ref{eq:4}. $g$ is fed into the multilayer perceptron to model the correlation of all feature channels across different dimensions.
+In order to reduce the computational effort, the number of neurons in the middle layer is C/R, R denotes the decay rate, and the number of neurons in the last layer is C. The channel weights $\omega_2,\omega_3\in\mathbb{R}^C$ in each dimension are obtained after significant mapping of the Sigmoid activation function, as Eq \ref{eq:5} and Eq \ref{eq:6}. $f_1^2,\ f_2^2,\ f_1^3,\ f_2^3$ denote the two-layer perceptron, $\varphi$ denotes the Sigmoid activation function, © denotes concatenate.
+All the channels of the two dimensions are contained in $g$, so what the multilayer perceptron learns is the relationship between all the channels between even dimensions.
+Our CFF applies contextual information of features in different dimensions, and if the weight score of another corresponding channel is high at the time of fusion, the deep features of that channel should be emphasized, which mutually emphasizes important features in different dimensions at the time of fusion and suppresses irrelevant features, thus enhancing the contextual semantic dependence between channel feature maps and finally enhancing the discriminative power of feature maps at the time of fusion.